rj-cloudsecurity/cloud-security-iam-portfolio/02-sc900/exam-prep/sc900-last-push.md

 | No content-based targeting | Data is not used for advertising |
 | Benefits to you | Data is used to improve your experience |

-**Exam trap:** "defines use and management of encryption keys" → Security, not Control.
+"defines use and management of encryption keys" → Security, not Control.

 ---